Do I need RV insurance?

 - Emergency expense – If your RV breaks down when you’re far from home, emergency expense coverage helps pay for the costs of hotels, meals, and similar expenses.

-RV insurance costs
+Is RV insurance required?

 A number of different factors go into determining the insurance rates for your RV policy.
 Some of those factors are under your control, while others are not.